instrumentisto/rust-incubator/4_backend/4_2_http/README.md

 Rework [the task from the previous step](../4_1_db/README.md#task) in a [client-server architecture][51].
 It should consist of a [CLI] client and a server [daemon][52], and utilize the ["thin client" approach][53]:
 - [CLI] client does nothing except sending commands "as is" to the server and rendering its responses.
 - Server [daemon][52], having a single [HTTP] endpoint, does all the parsing and executing of commands sent by the [CLI] client.

+## Questions

+After completing everything above, you should be able to answer (and understand why) the following questions:
+- What is HTTP?
+What does HTTP/2 imply?
+What does HTTP/3 imply?
+- How do work-stealing and thread-per-core paradigms affect programming a web server in practice?
+Which one is better and when?
+When does this question (choosing) become meaningful, in practice?
+- What are common crates for making HTTP requests in [Rust]?
+Which trade-offs do they have?
+- What is WebSocket?
+How is it used and when?
+How does it work, in a nutshell?